Santorini atv tour - photo by Ciprian Andrei Pavel

 The Southern Circuit (4–5 hours)

-Start in Fira, head south through Pyrgos (hilltop views, medieval lanes), Megalochori (Heart viewpoint, winery stops), and Akrotiri village.
-Visit the lighthouse at Faros (drive to the road end, 10-minute walk to the lighthouse tip — 360° sea views, often nobody else there).
-Continue to Vlychada marina (alien white pumice cliffs, good fish taverna at the port), then to Red Beach and Black Beach.
-Return via Perissa beach road and the Kamari road back to Fira.
+Start in Fira and head south through Pyrgos for the hilltop views and medieval lanes, then Megalochori for the Heart viewpoint and winery stops, then Akrotiri village.
+Drive out to the Faros lighthouse — park at the road end, it’s a 10-minute walk to the tip.
+360° sea views and, most of the time, nobody else there.
+Continue to Vlychada marina, which has these strange white pumice cliffs that look almost lunar, plus a good fish taverna at the port.
+Then Red Beach and Black Beach.
+Return along the Perissa beach road and cut back to Fira via Kamari.

 The North Route (3–4 hours)

-Fira north along the caldera road to Imerovigli (park, walk to Skaros Rock — 30 minutes, extraordinary views), continue to Oia.
-From Oia, loop east to Baxedes beach (quiet, no sunbeds, excellent swimming), Domaine Sigalas winery (Baxedes area, no appointment needed for tasting), and back south along the eastern road through Exo Gonia and Pyrgos.
-Return via Megalochori.
+Head north from Fira along the caldera road to Imerovigli.
+Park and walk to Skaros Rock — 30 minutes each way, the views are genuinely extraordinary.
+Continue to Oia, then loop east to Baxedes beach (quiet, no sunbeds, excellent swimming even in high season).
+Domaine Sigalas winery is just up the road in the Baxedes area — no appointment needed for a tasting.
+Head back south through Exo Gonia and Pyrgos, returning via Megalochori.

 Off the Beaten Track: The Southwest Coast

-The most adventurous route — and the most rewarding for experienced ATV riders.
-From Akrotiri village, take the dirt track southwest past the lighthouse, continue along the coast toward Mavros Kavos (Black Cape) — 20 minutes of rough track.
-Reward: black volcanic headlands, empty sea views, absolute solitude even in August.
-Continue to Balos Bay (accessible by dirt track).
-This route requires caution — the tracks are uneven and not maintained.
+This is the most adventurous Santorini ATV route, and the most rewarding if you’re a confident rider.
+From Akrotiri village, take the dirt track southwest past the lighthouse and continue along the coast toward Mavros Kavos — Black Cape — about 20 minutes of rough track.
+What you get: black volcanic headlands, empty sea in every direction, total solitude even in August.
+You can continue to Balos Bay by dirt track from here.
+The tracks are uneven and unmaintained, so go carefully.
+This is not a route for first-timers on an ATV.

 Safety and Practical Tips

 Helmet: always.
-Wear a full helmet even on paved roads — dust and gravel are unpredictable.
-Sunscreen on exposed skin is essential — wind speed masks sunburn until it’s too late.
-Carry at least 1.5 litres of water per person — the southern circuit has limited shade and few shops.
-Start early (before 10am) in summer — the heat on an ATV at midday is intense.
-Check the fuel level before departing and refuel in Fira, Kamari, or Perissa (the southern dirt tracks have no fuel stops).
-Go slowly on dirt tracks — loose gravel + ATV is the most common accident cause in Santorini.
+Wear a full helmet even on smooth paved roads — dust and gravel kick up without warning.
+Put sunscreen on any exposed skin before you get on, because wind speed at 40km/h means you won’t notice the burn until the evening when it’s too late.
+Carry at least 1.5 litres of water per person on the southern circuit — shade is scarce and shops are few.
+Start before 10am in summer.
+The heat on an ATV at midday is relentless.
+Check the fuel before leaving and top up in Fira, Kamari, or Perissa — there are no fuel stops on the southern dirt tracks.
+And slow down on loose gravel.
+That’s genuinely how most ATV accidents on Santorini happen.

 Best Moments You’ll Only Find by ATV

-The southern lighthouse at dawn before anyone else is there.
-The Megalochori Heart at golden hour when the light comes through the caldera opening.
-The Vlychada pumice cliffs before the catamaran tours start arriving.
-Baxedes beach at 8am with the water to yourself.
-Skaros Rock after the day walkers have gone, with the caldera turning gold.
-These are the experiences that ATV transport makes possible — and that the bus never will.
+The southern lighthouse at dawn with no one else around.
+The Megalochori Heart at golden hour when the light cuts through the caldera opening.
+Vlychada’s pumice cliffs before the catamaran tours roll in.
+Baxedes beach at 8am when the water is yours alone.
+Skaros Rock after the day walkers have headed back down, the caldera going amber around you.
+These are the experiences that a Santorini ATV rental makes possible — and that the bus, no matter how convenient, simply never will.

 ⛵ Ready to Book?